Skip to main content

 What are the deliberate constraints?

+This ensures governance is structural, not advisory.
 Syndicate Code is intentionally constrained.
-These are not omissions—they are enforcement of the [bounded claim] model.
+These are not omissions — they are enforcement of the [bounded claim] model.

 Direct answer